 Nebraska Coalition for Lifesaving Cures

-Our Mission: The Nebraska Coalition for Life Saving Cures promotes, supports and advocates for research to advance our quality of life and our economy.
+Our Mission: The Nebraska Coalition for Life Saving Cures promotes, supports and advocates for research and education to advance our quality of life and our economy.

 Our Vision: Leading society to understand and embrace the importance of scientific research.

 Nebraska Cures has thrived for two decades, fighting back repeated attempts to change both state law and University of Nebraska policy to restrict biomedical research.
 Our success has protected critical research that will save lives.

 The health disparities of the pandemic and the spread of health science misinformation have spotlighted the need for our organization to take on an expanded role in health science communication and advocacy.
 Expanding our work will allow us to take action on the most urgent health science needs of our community, such as educating Nebraskans about vaccines, clinical trials, and the need for more diversity in research.
 At the same time, we will continue to educate about biomedical research and the false promises of unregulated stem cell therapies.

 - As the leading advocate for health science research and education that advances quality of life, Nebraska Cures will educate the public on research advancements that could lead to lifesaving cures, stop the spread of disease, support the economy and lead to a healthier Nebraska.